Victorian Era (1837 - 1901)

 Evening gowns had a low, wide neckline and small close-fitting sleeves.
 Shiny, glimmering fabrics like silk and taffeta were the thing, just as lace in form of trimming along the neckline, as gloves and stoles.

-The waist appears so small through optical illusion: the very wide skirt and the bodice that is padded and cut to enhance the shoulders by big sleeves, ruffles and a wide neckline form a contrast to the waist that makes it appear extra slim.
+The waist appears so small through optical illusion: the very wide skirt and the bodice that is padded and cut to enhance the shoulders by big sleeves, ruffles and a wide neckline form a contrast to the waist that makes it appear smaller than it actually is.
 It is not necessarily the work of lacing a corset very tight.

 Evening gowns had a rather low neckline and were worn off the shoulders or just on the shoulders.
 Skirts with many layers of fabric creating horizontal valances were very fashionable.
 This flouncy style supported the bell-shape and width of the skirt even more.
 Although Victorian fashion looks very ornate and difficult, wearing it and getting dressed in it are no hours-long processes or hardships.
 Put on your chemise and drawers and stockings with garters, your corset, your skirt(s) and your bodice and voila, you are dressed!